 There are essentially 2 parts to a W2 form—the lettered sections and the numbered sections.
 The lettered boxes contain information about you and the company you work for.
 The numbered boxes contain information about your income received and taxes paid.

 Your employer fills out all of these boxes for you, but you still might need to understand a bit about each section when you use this form to file taxes.

-Always make sure the information provided about you, the company, the income you received, and the taxes you paid is correct.
-If anything is incorrect address the issue with your work’s payroll department.
+Always make sure the information provided about you, the company, the income you received, and the taxes you paid are correct.
+If anything is incorrect address the issue with your work's payroll department.

 (a) The employee's personal Social Security Number (SSN).

 (b) The company's Employer Identification Number (EIN).
 This number is like your SSN number within the company.

 (c) The company's official address.
 This can sometimes be different from where you actually work.